TheBeastBHR/Universal-Converter/README.md

 See [TESTING.md](tests/TESTING.md) for development guidelines and testing procedures.

-## Credits
+## 🙏 Credits & Acknowledgments

-This project includes code from [Currency-Converter](https://github.com/adampawelczyk/Currency-Converter) by Adam Pawełczyk, licensed under the MIT License.
+This project integrates currency conversion functionality from [Currency-Converter](https://github.com/adampawelczyk/Currency-Converter) by Adam Pawełczyk.
+The currency detection, symbol mapping, and real-time exchange rate features are based on this open-source project.

 ## 📄 License